tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 I suspect that since Lenovo laptops are bought in bulk from enterprises, the company maintains higher prices to get every dollar they can from these companies.
 In order to sell to regular consumers, Lenovo uses sales as a "coupon" to let them buy these laptops as well.

 ##### ECC support on Intel and AMD CPUs
 One of Intel & AMD's core products is a [CPU](https://en.wikipedia.org/wiki/Central_processing_unit).
 Essentially, the CPU is the "brains" of the computer is responsible for performing the math, logic, input/output on your computer.
-Error-correcting code memory (ECC) is a special feature to some memory sticks (RAM) that can correct some kinds of data corruption.
+Error-correcting code memory (ECC) is a special feature to some memory sticks (RAM) that can correct instances of data corruption.
 These data corruptions are imperceivable to people reading articles or watching TV, but can be catastrophic for servers or scientific computing.

-For some reason, Intel's consumer processors don't offer ECC-support, while their enterprise server chips do.
+Intel's consumer processors don't offer ECC-support, while their enterprise server chips do.
 You could argue that ECC support is a new feature, and that is very costly.
 Adding ECC support would only increase the cost for consumers.
 In addition, it could not be up to Intel, but the motherboard manufacturers to bake-in ECC support.
-I suspect this reasoning isn't true because the AMD consumer processors series offers ECC memory support along with their server-grade chips (at similar prices as well)!
+However, AMD consumer processors (a competitor that is fighting for more market share) series offers ECC memory support along with their server-grade chips (at similar prices as well)!

 {% assign caption_memory = "An example of a ECC memory stick"%}
 {% include caption_image.html imgpath="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a2/Micron_PC2700_DDR_ECC_REG.JPG/300px-Micron_PC2700_DDR_ECC_REG.JPG" alt="a nvidia gpu" caption=caption_memory%}

 [Some people on enthusiast forums grumble and call this an "Intel Tax"](https://news.ycombinator.com/item?id=10029341), but the reality is that it's just price discrimination.
 Intel understands that customers who need ECC memory support do high-stakes work.
-These people tend to be coders, researchers, or data centers, and that means their organization is willing to pay a pretty penny for it to be done properly.
+These people tend to be coders, researchers, or data centers, and that means their organization is willing to pay a pretty penny for their infrastructure to be setup properly.

 ##### Graphics Processing Units (GPU)
 A Graphics Processing Unit (GPU) is a specialized processor used to accelerated calculations used in graphics generation (i.e gaming).
 In the past 20 years, people have realized that they could use the GPU's parallel structure to accelerate  calculations in other fields (popular examples include machine learning, cryptocurrencies, image processing, etc).